thaddydore/mini-node-server/README.md

 npm start
 ```

-The server will run on http://localhost:3000 by default.
+The server will run on http://localhost:3000 by default when run locally.
 However, you can change the default port on the server.js file.
+If you can in for a real quick test, use https://mini-node-server.onrender.com as the base url.

 ## API Endpoints